AlecDye/node-api2-guided/README.md

 Create a Product => /add_product (NO!); the RESTful way is POST /api/products Update a Product => /update_product (NO!); the RESTful way is PATCH/PUT /api/products/:id

+## Private Endpoints

+- Clients: /admin/clients
+- Products: /admin/products

+Break API into sub-API components similar to how a React app is structured This is done with server side routing
+Routers can be nested inside other routers (App wrapps all routers)

+Router for public endpoints and a separate router for private endpoints